blaz96m/Select/README.md

 export default SingleValue;
 ```

-You can learn more about checking out the docs here: https://selectui-docs.netlify.app/
+Please check out the docs for more info: https://selectui-docs.netlify.app/